 - Throw some flour on to a flat surface where you intend to roll out the pastry.

 - Add flour to the mixture now so that you can remove it from the mixing bowl in one piece.

 - Roll out the pasty to the approximate size of your dish.

-- Peal and cut the cooking apples and put in a dish.
+- Peel and cut the cooking apples and put in a dish.

 - Add some sugar to sweeten the apples and a small amount of water.

-- When the apple tart is cooked in the oven this will create a lovely sweet juice.
+- When the apple tart is cooking in the oven, it will create a lovely, sweet juice.

 - Add the pastry to the top of the dish containing the cooking apples.